MichalOpoka/ecfr/cfr/title-05-Administrative-Personnel/chapter-VI-Federal-Retirement-Thrift-Investment-Board/part-1653-Court-Orders-Legal-Processes-Affecting-Thrift-Savings-Plan-Accounts/subpart-D-Process-Enforcement-Participants-Legal-Obligation-To-Pay-Federal-Tax-Levy-Criminal-Restitution-Order/section-1653.33.md

 (1) A criminal restitution order relating to a TSP account with a zero dollar account balance;

-(2) A criminal restitution order relating to a TSP account that contains only nonvested money, unless the money will become vested within 30 days of the date the TSP receives the order if the participant were to remain in Government service;
+(2) A criminal restitution order relating to a TSP account that contains only nonvested money, unless the money will become vested within 30 days of the date the TSP record keeper receives the order if the participant were to remain in Government service;

 (3) A criminal restitution order accompanied by an enforcement letter that requires the TSP to make a payment in the future;